MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/5-exercise-msgraph-directoryextensions.md

 In the team bonding app scenario, you need to allow each employee to add their public LinkedIn profile URL, Skype ID, and Xbox gamertag.

 In this exercise, you'll use a client app such as [Graph Explorer](https://aka.ms/ge) to make REST API requests to Microsoft Graph and manage the directory extension definitions and associated properties on the **user** resource.
-The commands in this exercise emulate the API calls that the team bonding app would make on behalf of a signed-in user.
+The commands in this exercise emulate the API calls that the team bonding app makes on behalf of a signed-in user.

 ## Authenticate your session